 JSON-LD is the simplest to implement.
 The markup can be easily added to the HTML document, instead of having to wrap the markup around HTML elements (like Microdata).
 It converts unstructured data into readable structured data.

 Determine which schemas you'd like for your website.
 The most commonly used can be viewed at Schema.org.
-The schemas could be Organisation, Person, Place, Product etc.
+These could be Organisation, Person, Place, Product etc.

 Implementing schema markup